-We’ve heard from people around the globe who will be recognizing Patient Safety Awareness Week.
+It's never too early to plan for Patient Safety Awareness Week.
+We heard from people around the globe who participated in 2019.
 Here are some ideas they’ve shared.

 Ezhil Govindaraj of